ChunHuangPhy/CompactOject/docs/source/EOS.rst

-.. _RMF_EOS:
+.. _EOS:

-RMF EOS solver
+EOS solver
 =====================

-Functions to compute RMF Equation of state from given parameters.
+Functions to compute multiple Equation of state from given parameters, like polytrope, speed of sound, RMF etc.

 .. automodule:: EOSgenerators.EOS
    :members: